Himesh-Tyagi/Customer_Behave_Analysis/README.md

 Payment method

-The dataset is used for cleaning, EDA, SQL analysis, and Power BI dashboards.
+The dataset is used for cleaning, EDA, SQL analysis, and Power BI dashboards.4

 ---
 🛠️ Tools & Technologies